Cinimex/mq-java-exporter/README.md

 PCFParameters:
 # Collect additional metrics?
 If false, all settings in this section below are ignored.
 # If yes, additional metrics will be collected for all queues, channels and listeners listed below.
-# Note: User must have permission to inquire  channels, queues and listeners listed below!
   sendPCFCommands: true
 # Use wildcards?
 If yes, only one PCF command will be send, matching all objects on queue manager.
 Otherwise, each
 # object will be monitored by separate PCF command.